-Cloud-based digital signage is a step in the right direction if you’re looking for an easy-to-use and scalable solution for your business.
-This article will help you understand the advantages of opting for this technology and will give you examples of how to use it properly.
+Cloud digital signage is a step in the right direction if you’re looking for an easy-to-use and scalable solution for your business.
+We will help you understand the advantages of opting for this technology and will give you examples of how to use it properly.

 The 21st century is all about the internet.
 And the internet has its perks.
-One of such perks is the ability to delegate all network and server-related tasks to a cloud.
+One such perk is the ability to delegate all network and server-related tasks to a cloud.
 That’s exactly what’s happening with cloud digital signage software.
-Simply speaking, you’re forgetting about all the IT stuff in order to have more time focusing on the actual marketing side of the signage technology.
+Simply speaking, you’re forgetting about all the IT stuff in order to have more time to focus on the actual marketing side of the signage technology.

 What is cloud-based digital signage?
 The definition.

-So, cloud-based digital signage is a technology that allows access to digital signage services (like content distribution, storage and maintenance) without direct active management by the user.
+So, cloud digital signage is a technology that allows access to digital signage services (like content distribution, storage, and maintenance) without direct active management by the user.